'I've lost too many people to cancer'

 I also decided to start giving regularly to support WCRF’s cancer prevention work.
 I like getting WCRF’s e-newsletters.
 It’s a really colourful, easy read, and I’m always interested to see what WCRF has to tell me that’s new.

 And I like the Healthy You magazine that regular WCRF supporters receive.
 There’s always stuff in it about what you can do to stay healthy – information about reducing your cancer risk and how you can look after yourself.
-It has healthy recipes plus some great free gifts – I sent off for a jar gripper – I thought that would be useful to my mum, because she’s got arthritis and she can’t open things easily – and for myself I ordered a scraper to get every last bit out of the bottom of jars.
+It has healthy recipes plus some great free gifts – I sent off for a jar gripper – I thought that would be useful to my mum, because she’s got arthritis and she can’t open things easily.

 I also like the fact that, in the information it sends me, WCRF tells me a lot about what’s happening with my money – like all the research projects it is funding.
 You see where your money’s going.
 It makes me want to help more – I also buy my Christmas cards from WCRF.
 I like knowing my money is going toward cancer prevention – it’s really important work.